Assessment types

 The introduction of your case study should provide a concise overview of your study’s subject, background, and objectives.
 Clearly state the problem or issue you will be addressing and outline the purpose of the case study.

 In this section, you establish the context for your investigation.
 Critically examine existing research and scholarly articles relevant to your case study topic.
-Identify key theories, concepts, and findings that inform your study.
+Identify key theories, concepts, and findings that relate to your study.
 Analyse the gaps or controversies in the literature that your case study aims to address.

 In the discussion section, interpret and analyse your findings about the existing literature.
 Explore the implications of your results and discuss any limitations or constraints in your study.
 Consider alternative explanations for your findings and address their significance.
 Engage in a critical reflection on the strengths and weaknesses of your approach.